-3 units, 2 hours lecture, 3 hours laboratory (GR) Not open for credit to students who have completed or are currently enrolled in E/ET 37.
-Acceptable for credit: CSU
+3 units, 2 hours lecture, 3 hours lab, (GR) Acceptable for Credit: CSU Not open for credit to students who have completed or are currently enrolled in E/ET 37.

 Introduction to computer hardware and software: Practical computer skills, including computer components and functions; basics of Windows competency and file structure system; Excel, Visio and databases; Internet protocols and Ethernet cabling basics.
-0946.00 AA/AS area 4c
+0946.00